After trying year, Dayton rallies around college hoops team

 Landers called his coach, Anthony Grant, and other people close to him to talk through his feelings.
 He soon refocused on basketball, the game and his teammates helping him cope.

 Unranked to start the season, the team won its first six games before losing in overtime to a heralded Kansas team.
-An overtime loss to Colorado has been followed by a 17-game winning streak heading into Friday night’s home game with Davidson.
+An overtime loss to Colorado has been followed by an 18-game winning streak.

+The Flyers clinched the Atlantic 10 title with an 82-67 victory over Davidson on Friday night at UD Arena, a chance for the city to celebrate after its challenges.

+“We go out and play for Dayton every single day,” said Obi Toppin, who had 23 points and 12 rebounds in the clinching win.
+“They had two tragedies that push us to work harder every day.”

 With no major-league-level pro sports teams in Dayton, the Flyers have long been popular in the city, which annually hosts the “First Four” games to begin the NCAA Tournament.
 A record 14 sellouts this season of the 13,409-seat arena have helped keep the Flyers fired up.